Solana Beach Real Estate - A Seaside Community

 Children in town attend one of 6 elementary schools in the Solana Beach School District.
 Older children will attend public schools in the San Dieguito Union High School District.
 There a several private schools as well.

 There are 2 golf courses in town - the Lomas Santa Fe Country Club (private) and the Lomas Santa Fe Executive Golf Course, which is public.
-There are a good number of golf courses nearby in Del Mar (e.g., Torrey Pines) and Rancho Santa Fe, most of which are private.
+There are a good number of golf courses nearby in Del Mar, such as famed Torrey Pines, and Rancho Santa Fe, most of which are private.

 Housing in Solana Beach is fairly diverse, ranging from vacation and rental apartments, to a mix of attached and detached condos, single family homes, and luxury waterfront properties.
 Because of the hilly topography a good number of properties offer distant views of the ocean despite being some distance away (including on the east side of the 5 freeway), as well as the San Elijo Lagoon.